nathancarter/group-explorer/help-src/rf-um-sheetwindow.md

 ### Moving and resizing items

-To move an item from one place to another on the sheet, simply click and drag it.
-To move an item forward or backwards on the sheet (i.e. farther into the background, or closer to the foreground), use one of the four buttons for this purpose in the right-hand pane, "Move forward," "Move to front," "Move backward", and "Move to back."
+To move an item from one place to another on the sheet, simply click and drag it [one-finger drag].
+To move an item forward or backwards on the sheet (i.e. farther into the background, or closer to the foreground), use one of the four buttons for this purpose in the right-hand pane, "Move forward," "Move to front," "Move backward", and "Move to back" while the item is selected.

 You can resize an item by first selecting it, and then hovering your mouse over any part of its boundary.
 Your mouse cursor will shape itself like a pair of arrows to indicate that resizing is possible.
 Click and drag to resize the item.
+[On touch devices simply touch the item and drag it with one finger to move it, or pinch it with two fingers to re-size it;
+it is not necessary to select it.]

 ## Saving and loading